Fildor/InternetTime/CSharp/InternetTime.6/README.md

 # Internet Time in C# / .Net 6

-This program output the current Internet Time to STD_OUT.
+This program will output the current Internet Time to STD_OUT.

 ## What _is_ Internet Time?